 The college admissions process becomes a way of life for many high school juniors and seniors.
-But amid the rush to get into just the right college, has your student taken time think about why she wants to go to college?
+But amid the rush to get into just the right college, has your student taken time think about why they want to go to college?

 A college education is expensive.
 No one would argue otherwise.
 Depending on the college, the expense may feel manageable or overwhelming.
 A college education for the right reasons is an investment in the future.
 Heading to college for the wrong reasons may potentially be a monumental waste of money.

-As a high school parent (perhaps soon to be college parent) encourage your student to take time to think about why she is planning on college as the next step in her path.
+As a high school parent (perhaps soon to be college parent) encourage your student to take time to think about why they are planning on college as the next step in their path.
 Some students may decide that college is not the logical next step, at least not right now.
 Chances are that more students will affirm that college is where they want to be next, but they will have a better idea of why they are going and that may be just the motivation to help them succeed.

-Take some time to discuss with your student her reasons for heading to college.
-You may need to help her consider the possibilities.
+Take some time to discuss with your student the reasons for college.
+You may need to help your student consider the possibilities.
 Here are a few ideas to get some conversations started.